 |Ranking score and category|

 High Point University is a private institution that was founded in 1924.
-It has a total undergraduate enrollment of 3,964, its setting is suburban, and the campus size is 300 acres.
+It has a total undergraduate enrollment of 4,070, its setting is suburban, and the campus size is 320 acres.
 It utilizes a semester-based academic calendar.
-High Point University's ranking in the 2013 edition of Best Colleges is Regional Colleges (South), 1.
-Its comprehensive cost is $39,800 (2012-13).
+High Point University's ranking in the 2014 edition of Best Colleges is Regional Colleges (South), 1.
+Its tuition and fees are $30,715 (2013-14).

-High Point University is located in High Point, N.C., about 30 minutes from both Winston-Salem and Greensboro.
-The Slane Student Center is a hub of student activity on campus, housing fitness and recreation facilities, a climbing wall, food court, an outdoor swimming pool, sand volleyball courts, and an atrium with billiard tables and sitting areas.
-Students can participate in any of the clubs and organizations on campus, including an active Greek community with about 15 fraternity and sorority chapters.
-The High Point Panthers are members of the NCAA Division I Big South Conference and field nearly 15 varsity teams.
-Popular intramural sports include beach volleyball, kickball, and flag football.
-All students except seniors are required to live on campus in one of the Residential Communities.
+High Point University is located in High Point, North Carolina, about 30 minutes from both Winston-Salem and Greensboro.
+The Slane Student Center is a hub of student activity on campus, housing fitness and recreation facilities, a climbing wall, food court, an outdoor swimming pool, sand volleyball courts and an atrium with billiard tables and sitting areas.
+Students can participate in many clubs and organizations on campus, including an active Greek community with about 15 fraternity and sorority chapters.
+High Point is a member of the NCAA Division I Big South Conference and fields nearly 15 varsity teams, known as the Panthers.
+Popular intramural sports include beach volleyball, kickball and flag football.
+All students except seniors are required to live on campus.

-High Point is divided into five schools and colleges.
-Graduate programs include the Earl N. Phillips School of Business, School of Education, and Norcross Graduate School.
-Undergraduates are required to complete the General Education requirement, which provides students with a well-rounded liberal arts education and allows for a range of course choices within each discipline.
-Students with a 3.45 GPA or higher can apply to the Honors Program, which offers "challenging and intellectually stimulating learning opportunities."
+High Point is divided into eight schools and colleges.
+Graduate programs include the Earl N. Phillips School of Business, School of Education and Norcross Graduate School.
+Undergraduates are required to complete a general education requirement, which provides students with a well-rounded liberal arts background and allows for a range of course choices within each discipline.
+Students with a 3.45 GPA or higher can apply to the honors program, which offers "challenging and intellectually stimulating learning opportunities."
 High Point also offers a number of faculty-led study abroad programs and grants credit for programs led by other universities.

 |School mission and unique qualities (as provided by the school):|